riteshK8055/Understanding_React/foodVilla/README.md

     the browserList configuration controls the outputed js , so that the emitted code will be compatible with the browser specified , if you intend to use a E.S 6 feature make sure all browser specified supports it , otherwise you have to include Pollyfills manually React will not do it for you automatically.

+# Day 3

+1. Pollyfills :- a peice of code (usually js on the web) used to make older browser understand our new code , the new code is converted into older code which browser can understand called Pollyfill.

+2. Babel :-  Babel is a toolchain that is mainly used to convert E.S 2015 code into backward compatible version of js in current and older browser or environment.

+3. Reconciliation :- is a Reacts wayt of diffing the virtual Dom tree with the updated dom tree to determine the most efficient way to update the real dom , this process allow react to apply only the necessary changes to the DOM , avoiding the costly operations for updating the entire dom tree.

+4. why we use Keys in React ?

+   when children have keys , react uses the key to match Children in the original tree with children in subsequent tree thus making tree conversion efficient.
+React keeps track of keys.

+5. J.S.X ?

+   jsx allows us to write html elements inside js & place them in dom without any createElement , jsx makes it easier to write and add html in React . our browser can't understand jsx Babel understood this code.

+   J.S.X ===>  React.createElement() ====> Object ====>  Html (dom)

+   jsx is created to empower react.

+6. React Components

+   components let you split the ui into sevral indipendent , reusable peices & think about each peices in isolation.

+   React functional components is normal js functions which returns some peice of react elements (here J.S.x)

+   you can write any peice of js inside { }.

+7. Component Composition

+   if we have to use components inside components it is known as component composition , it is like passing components into components.